mrCrendel/scrapp_page/README.md

 # scrapp_page
-It is exaple scrapping webpage code
+It is example of scrapping webpage